BraydenThompson/nonOS-website/README.md

 __**The site is currently LIVE, and can be accessed at https://non-os.herokuapp.com/**__

 # Features
 The website is designed to mimic the feel of using a desktop operating system, with each feature being in its own application "window".
-Inspiration for the layout came from similar desktop mimicing websites, some of which can be found here: https://github.com/syxanash/awesome-web-desktops.
+Inspiration for the layout came from similar desktop mimicking websites, some of which can be found here: https://github.com/syxanash/awesome-web-desktops.

 When logging in, you have the option of creating a new account, or generating a guest account.
 Passwords are properly hashed in the database, and page permissions are set up to disallow access to any other pages if you are not logged in.